harekrishnarai/Vulnerable-GHA-Exercise/40-github-actions-ctf/README.md

 ### Creating the flags

-1. For challenge 1, create a file called `flag.txt` in the root of the repository with the flag.
+1. For challenge 1, the flag is created dynamically in the workflow.
 2. For challenge 2, create a secret called `FLAG` with the flag.
 3. For challenge 3, create a file called `flag.txt` in the `/root` directory of the self-hosted runner with the flag.